SpexGuy/sdltest/README.md

 zig build -Drelease-fast

 # build a redistributable binary
-zig build -Dtarget=x86_64-native-msvc
+zig build -Dtarget=x86_64-native-gnu
 ```

 ## VSCode

 Debugging through VS Code is supported for this project.
 You will need the C/C++ extension for VSCode, and you may also need to check "Debug: Allow Breakpoints Everywhere" in File -> Preferences -> Settings.
 The project has debug configurations set up for debugging both debug and release builds.
 For a better browsing and editing experience, also check out the Zig Language Server: https://github.com/zigtools/zls.

-## Building your own versions of the third-party libraries
+## Third-party libraries

-This project vendors pre-built lib files for SDL and vulkan-1. vulkan-1.lib comes directly from the Lib folder of the SDK.
-SDL.lib was built from the visual studio project distributed with the official SDL source, with two modifications: the "HAVE_LIBC" preprocessor define was added to the project files, in order to avoid duplicate symbols when linking, and the Runtime Library was switched from /MD to /MT, in order to be compatible with Zig's linking style.
+This project vendors a pre-built lib file for vulkan-1, which comes directly from the Lib folder of the SDK.

 ## Structure of this repo